toinoucarmi/scroll-documentation/TRANSLATION.md

 ### Not familiar with Git?

 If you don't want to worry about all this Git stuff, contact a team member or community moderator on the [Scroll Discord](https://discord.gg/scroll).
 We'd be happy to point you at the original file to translate and suggest an online text editor (like [HackMD](https://hackmd.io/)) for sharing your results.
-We'll take it from there.
+We'll take it from there